Krrish0902/Vent.ai/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the AI models
+- Google for providing the Gemini AI models
 - The React and TypeScript communities
 - All contributors and users of Vent.ai